inkandswitch/patchwork/core/DESIGN-tool-isolation.md

 ### The proposed approach

 At boot, the iframe calls the host's `PluginRegistryCapability` to enumerate all registered plugins across all registry types.
-Each plugin's metadata includes an opaque `importUrl` (section 9).
+Each plugin's metadata includes an rewritten `importUrl` based on the package name (section 9).
 The iframe registers each as a local `LoadablePlugin` whose `load()` function calls `importShim(meta.importUrl)` — triggering RPC-backed module loading on demand.
 After boot, the host pushes registry updates to the iframe when plugins are re-registered (e.g., after `ModuleWatcher` discovers a newer version).

 Existing synchronous registry APIs (`getRegistry().filter()`, `getFallbackTool()`, `getSupportedToolsForType()`) work unchanged — they query the pre-populated local registries.
 Module code is only fetched from the host when `load()` is actually called.

 ### Security notes

 The iframe receives metadata for **all** installed tools and datatypes, not just those relevant to the current document.
 A malicious tool can enumerate every tool and datatype in the user's workspace.
-This is a low-severity information disclosure — the metadata contains names, IDs, and supported datatypes, but no document content or real automerge document IDs (those are opaque in `importUrl`).
+This is a low-severity information disclosure — the metadata contains names, IDs, and supported datatypes, but no document content or real automerge document IDs (those are rewritten to package names in `importUrl`).

 Do we consider knowledge of all installed plugins to be unauthorized data access?
 I think it's ok as long as exfiltration is successfully prevented.